debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 Reversing what these packets were doing was very tedious, but we managed to do it.
 Every type of packet has its own components which track sequences numbers, branches in the code, tokens, etc. At this point we can debug the target and capture the network traffic in wireshark, but it's too overwhelming to look at the bytes without dissecting them.

 We chose to use the [kaitai language](https://kaitai.io/) to help us after finding [this project](https://github.com/joushx/kaitai-to-wireshark) which can convert a kaitai file to a wireshark dissector!
-Lain3d's [fork](https://github.com/lain3d/kaitai-to-wireshark) of the project supports conditional statements.
+Lain3d's [fork](https://github.com/lain3d/kaitai-to-wireshark) of the project supports conditional statements, which are pretty necessary for this protocol.
 This allowed us to actually browse the packet capture like this:

 ![EboProto](/assets/enabot_part2/ebo_proto.png)